What's new in AppScan on Cloud

 • API Key authentication: Direct API key authentication via a custom HTTP header eliminates the need for session tokens, making automation scripts and CI/CD integrations simpler and more efficient.

-• Create Scan API: The boolean parameter 'MultiStep' is deprecated and will be removed in a future release.
+• Create Scan API: The boolean parameter "MultiStep" is deprecated and will be removed in a future release.
+Update your API calls now to use the "TrafficType" parameter instead, in preparation for the removal of "MultiStep".
+For more information, see the Swagger page.